Staghorn Fern Care: How To Water, Grow and Care for Mounted Staghorn Ferns

 How Much Light Does a Staghorn Fern Need?

-Staghorn ferns need bright, indirect or diffused light to thrive, though they must be protected from the harsh rays of the direct sun.
+Staghorn ferns need bright, indirect or diffused light to thrive, though most species must be protected from the harsh rays of the direct sun.
 We tell people to put staghorn ferns in the brightest space in their home where, again, the plant will not take direct sun.
 Rooms with Southern and Eastern exposures tend to be best, though unobstructed North windows will do.
 Western light is fine, but be careful, as this afternoon exposure tends to be hot and harsh.

 Can Staghorn Ferns Survive in Artificial Light?